shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-players.md

 ---
 title: Video Players
-description: The article helps you to know more about Xandr video player offerings, ideal use cases and limitations of each video players. ms.date: 10/28/2023
+description: Explore the video player offerings, uncovering ideal use cases and limitations.
+Learn the difference between Instream and Outstream Video for powerful ad placements. ms.date: 10/28/2023
 ---